Dylonni/42_IOT/p3/README.md

 ![ARGOLOGIN](../docs/p3/argologin.jpg)

 Feel free to try and discover the UI !
-If you want to test it, here is a simple test that you can apply :
+If you want to test the deployment features, here are simple tests that you can do :

 - Curl your app to get his message
 - Go to your watched repository.